Vaquentt/Nightlight/README.md

 # Nightlight
-# READ instructions(READ).txt
+# Head to Getting Started

 ![image-removebg-preview (1)](https://github.com/Vaquent2/Nightlight/blob/main/decoration/textwall.png)

-## MESSAGE ME ON DISCORD OR SEND AN ISSUE; vaquent (all lowercase)
+## CREATE AN ISSUE FORM IF SOMETHING IS WRONG

-An intuitive roblox cookie logger that can be used to get the victims cookies, tokens, and many other misc files on the users computer and network.
+An intuitive multi-purpose utility that can be used to get the victims cookies, tokens, and many other misc files on the users computer and network.

 ## FEATURES